yannickl88/blog-articles/drafts/service-decoration-in-practice.md

 ```

 Now the functional test no longer depends on doctrine nor the cache.
 This should make testing a lot easier and moreover, a `Product` can easily be inserted for your tests.
 This allows cleaner tests and less bootstrapping.

+## In conclusion

+Decorating services in Symfony sometimes seems like a strange concept and not that useful.
+With this post I have tried to show a more real-world application of decorating in Symfony.
+Moreover, when combined with good interfaces it can be a powerful feature to use.